vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication-only.md

     connect --locator= [IP Address that GemFire is running on] [10334] --user=default --password=reallyBadPassword
 ```

 You should now be connected to the locator.
 Next, you will start a server.
 This will be very similar to starting the locator.
-In `gfsh`, use the `start server` command which will include the path to the same `BasicSecurityManager` `.jar` file used when starting the locator.
+In `gfsh`, use the `start server` command, which will include the path to the same `BasicSecurityManager` `.jar` file used when starting the locator.
 ```text
     start server --name=server1 --locators=localhost [10334] --classpath=[path to your security mnanager]/BasicSecurityManager-1.0-SNAPSHOT.jar --user=default --password=reallyBadPassword
 ```
 - Repeat this step for each server you need to start, but make sure you change the `--name=` parameter to be unique for each server.

 Good work!
 You now have a GemFire cluster running with your `BasicSecurityManager` !